flourish-shiviii/Sales_Analysis/README.md

 ## Tools and Techniques
 For this project, I used Excel to clean and preprocess the data, create pivot tables for insights, and apply conditional formatting to identify trends.
 Statistical formulas were also used to evaluate performance.
 Additionally, I built an interactive dashboard that highlights key findings and trends.

+Please download the Media(zip).zip file to access all screenshots and recordings.